richtaur/audia/README.md

 * **version**: `String` The version of Audia being run.
 (Example: `"0.1.0"`)
 * **canPlayType**: you can pass in mp3, ogg (helpers since normally it wants audio/ogg audio/mp3)

+## Gimme some sugar baby

+Audia also has the below API.
+If any of the below functionality is not supported by the client, Audia will fail silently.

 ### Audia instances